-LOUISVILLE, Ky. – The U.S. Department of Agriculture’s National Agricultural Statistics Service (NASS) released its May Crop Production report May 10, based on the Agricultural Yield survey conducted at the beginning of month.
-The report includes information on Kentucky’s winter wheat forecast and on-farm hay stocks.
+LOUISVILLE, Ky. – The U.S. Department of Agriculture’s National Agricultural Statistics Service (NASS) released its July Crop Production report today, based on the Agricultural Yield survey conducted at the beginning of month.
+The report includes information on Kentucky’s winter wheat crop.

-Kentucky farmers expect to harvest 24.3 million bushels of winter wheat during 2018.
-The expected crop for 2018 would be up two percent from the previous year.
-Farmers seeded 440,000 acres last fall with 300,000 acres to be harvested for grain.
-Based on crop conditions as of May 1, and assuming a normal growing season, farmers expect a yield of 81 bushels per acre, up four bushels from 2017.
-Acres for other uses totaled 140,000 acres and will be used as cover crop for tobacco or cut as silage or hay.
+Kentucky farmers expect to harvest 22.8 million bushels of winter wheat during 2018, down five percent from the previous year.
+The forecast was based on crop conditions as of July 1 and decreased five percent from the June forecast.
+Growers expect a yield of 65 bushels per acre, down 12 bushels from 2017 and down 15 bushels from June.
+Farmers seeded 460,000 acres last fall with 350,000 acres to be harvested for grain.
+Acres for other uses totaled 110,000 acres and will be used as a cover crop for tobacco or cut as silage or hay.

-Winter wheat production for the nation was forecast at 1.19 billion bushels, down six percent from 2017.
+Winter wheat production for the nation was forecast at 1.19 billion bushels, down slightly from the June 1 forecast and down six percent from 2017.
+Based on July 1 conditions, the United States yield is forecast at 48 bushels per acre, down 0.4 bushels from last month and down 2.2 bushels from last year.
 The expected area to be harvested for grain or seed totals 24.8 million acres, down two percent from last year.
-As of May 1, the U.S. yield was forecast at 48.1 bushels per acre, down 2.1 bushels from last year.

 To view the complete report, visit https://release.nass.usda.gov/reports/crop0718.pdf.
 For more information, call the NASS Kentucky Field Office at (800) 928-5277.